Fireless locomotive: United Kingdom

 One notable example is "Lord Ashfield" (Andrew Barclay works no. 1989 of 1930) at the Museum of Science and Industry in Manchester.
 It ran in limited service in the 1990s sharing a steam supply with the stationary exhibits.

 The Ayrshire Railway Preservation Group has rebuilt its Andrew Barclay 0-4-0 fireless locomotive (Works Number 1952 of 1928).
 The engine returned to service in 2015, and operates as part of a demonstration freight train.

 United States

 The North Carolina Transportation Museum in Spencer has a fireless steam locomotive, the North Carolina Power and Light #3 0-4-0.

-Three National Cash Register 0-4-0 fireless switchers have been preserved: one at Carillon Historical Park in Dayton, Ohio, one at the Southeastern Railway Museum in Duluth, Georgia, and one at the National Museum of Transportation in Kirkwood, Missouri.
+Three National Cash Register 0-4-0 fireless switchers have been preserved: two, named Dayton and Rubicon, at Carillon Historical Park in Dayton, Ohio, and one, named South Park, at the National Museum of Transportation in Kirkwood, Missouri.

 Pennsylvania Power and Light "D", an 0-8-0 switcher, is preserved in the Railroad Museum of Pennsylvania.

 Union Electric Company 4, a 0-4-0 is preserved in the Illinois Railway Museum of Union Illinois.